alidcastano/alidcastano-jekyll/_posts/2016-04-02-stay-upwind.md

 I've been learning programming for more than 6 months now.
 I feel as if I have a new superpower.
 If tomorrow I get another idea for a startup, I don't have to spend weeks searching for a programmer.
 I can prototype the idea and validate it myself, within days.

 It doesn't matter, I've realized, if I can become the best programmer or not.
 Even if a problem takes me longer to solve.
 Or if I get a worse grade.
-What matters is that I'm a better version of myself.
+What matters at is that I'm a better version of myself at the end.

 I'm higher upwind.